 Your appliance is equipped with a baking sensor.
 This sensor is automatically activated when you select a baked item from any of the following categories in the selection list.
+If the baking sensor has been activated, the \boxdot symbol appears on the display.

 Category Food Dishes

 Cake Cakes in deep tins

 Cakes in shallow tins

 Cakes on a tray

-Small baked items Savoury cakes, pizza, quiche Puff pastry
+Small baked items Puff pastry

 Cake, bread, pizza Scones

 Muffins

 Leavened cake

-Savoury cakes, quiche
+Savoury cakes, Savoury cakes, quiche

-Pizza
+pizza, quiche Pizza